 Police found the getaway car 10 days later, abandoned in a woods in South Foxboro, Mass.
 Eventually they charged gangsters James H. Scully, John T. O’Donnell, John J. Burke, James ‘Skeets’ Coyne and Frank Karlonas in connection with the murder.
 Burke, O’Donnell and Karlonas went to trial first, but a jury found them not guilty.

 Coyne was an ex-con and former doorman at the Cotton Club who police apprehended in Michigan City, Ind.
-He pleaded guilty to manslaughter and robbery, and a judge sentenced him to 10-20 years in prison.
+He pleaded guilty to manslaughter and robbery, and a judge sentenced him to 10 to 20 years in prison.

-Police didn't arrest James Scully until Oct.
-24, 1933, nine months after Solomon's death.
-A jury convicted him of robbing Solomon the night of his murder and a judge sentenced him to 16-20 years in prison.
+Police didn’t arrest James Scully until Oct.
+24, 1933, nine months after Solomon’s death.
+A jury then convicted him of robbing Solomon the night of his murder and a judge sentenced him to 16 to 20 years in prison.

 With thanks to Boston Organized Crime by Emily Sweeney.
-This story about King Charles Solomon was updated in 2017 version.
+This story about King Charles Solomon was updated in 2023.